benman64/subprocess/README.md

 # 0.5.0 TBA

+**Breaking Changes**

+- pipe_create inheritable default is change to true.
+The subprocess API will automatically set inheritable as needed.
+In most cases it will fix bugs on your end at no additional effort.
+If you have an explicit reason to create inheritable pipes then you should evaluate your code as this change may introduce bugs into your code.

+**non-breaking Changes**

 - New pipe_set_blocking(), allows to change blocking mode.
 - fixed #16 is_drive had a typo and so lowercase drives weren't properly interpretted.
 Thanks [DarkCat5501](https://github.com/DarkCat5501)